usellm/usellm/packages/usellm/README.md

 Check the [source code](https://github.com/usellm/usellm/blob/main/packages/usellm/src/usellm.ts) for more details.

-### `createLLMService`
+### Step 2 - Service URL with `createLLMService`

+Create your own service URL using the `createLLMService` function.

-You'll need to provide an [API Key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) to user OpenAI APIs.
-This API key should be sent to the browser.
+**Why?**: You'll need to provide an [API Key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) to use OpenAI APIs.
+This API key should NOT be sent to the browser.
 To connect to the OpenAI API securely from your application, you can create an API endpoint that uses the `createLLMService` helper function from `usellm`.

 1. Create the LLMService: